Hill30/NGScroller/README.md

     #### Description
     this is an optional method.
 If supplied this function will be called with a value indicating whether there is data loading request pending

+* Method `revision`

+        revision()

+    #### Description
+    this is an optional method.
+If supplied the scroller will $watch its value and will refresh the content if the value has changed

 ngScrollCanvas directive
 -------------------
 ###Description